Tattoo safety guidelines

-- Thoroughly wash your hands with antibacterial solution immediately before and after each tattoo application?
+- Do the artists thoroughly wash their hands with antibacterial solution immediately before and after each tattoo application?

-- Wear latex gloves during the tattooing procedure?
+- Are gloves worn during the tattooing procedure?

-Measure how the person who you talk with answers your questions — are they considerate and thorough, or are they annoyed by your inquisitiveness?
-You have a right to have your questions answered thoroughly in advance.
+As you conduct your inquiry, take note of their reactions — are they considerate and thorough?
+Or, are they annoyed by your inquisitiveness?
+You have a right to have your questions answered thoroughly and in advance.
 When you get there, check out the studio — make sure it looks and feels clean.
 If you get there and you're uncomfortable, you can leave.

 For additional information, check out the Alliance of Professional Tattooists, Inc., an organization dedicated to health and safety issues within the tattoo industry.
 Remember, there are plenty of studios and artists who have their clients' safety and health in mind; you may just need to do a little leg-work and ask the right questions to find them.